-The Spatial Information Architecture Laboratory (SIAL) Sound Studios are home to numerous research and software projects.
+The Spatial Information Architecture Laboratory (SIAL) Sound Studios are devoted to auditory-based research, teaching and practice.

 Spatial Information Architecture Laboratory (SIAL) Sound Studios' project support, industry and academic partners